Praveen Kumar (Actor) Age, Death, Wife, Family, Biography & More

 - In the same year, he fought the Delhi assembly elections from the Wazirpur constituency but lost.

 - In 2014, he resigned from AAP and joined the Bharatiya Janata Party (BJP).

 - Praveen’s daughter, Nipunika Sobti, once got engaged to the Bollywood actor, Akshay Kumar.

 - Owing to his excellence in sports, Praveen was awarded the position of ‘Deputy Commandate’ in the BSF.

-- When Praveen was a teenager, there were no gyms in his area and he used to wake up in the morning at 3 and exercise using the ingots of the mill; that his mother used for grinding the grains.
+- When Praveen was a teenager, there were no gyms in his area, and he used to wake up in the morning at 3 and exercise using the ingots of the mill; that his mother used for grinding the grains.

-- Praveen believes that a lot of changes have occured in sports over the period.
+- Praveen believes that a lot of changes have occurred in sports over the period.
 During an interview, he said, “I wanted my parents to be proud of my achievements and represented the country in hammer and discus throws in Asian Games and Olympics.
 I won the discus throw gold medal in the 1966 and 1970 Asian Games.
 I picked up a silver medal in the 1974 Asian Games at Teheran.”
 He further said, “There was so much of bonhomie and no threat of terrorists.
 However, all that changed in the Munich Olympics in 1972.
-I remember quite clearly I was going to the dining room to eat my breakfast when I heard some gun shots.
+I remember quite clearly I was going to the dining room to eat my breakfast when I heard some gunshots.
 Later my coach told me that some terrorists had sneaked in.”

 - It was Praveen to whom Amitabh Bachchan first addressed his dialogue “Rishte Mein to Hum Tumhare Baap Hote hain, naam hai Shahenshah!” in the Bollywood film ‘Shahenshah.’